open-ephys/next-gen-system/specification.md

 #### Definitions

-Daughter device - Physical device that actas as a data source, or effector.
+Daughter device - Physical device that acts as a data source, or effector.

 Port - A VHDCI connector that connects a daughter device to the DIO board.